James Carmichael Smith (postmaster): Social views

+Pan African views

+He was a Pan Africanist and a strong defender of Black people, made evident in the lengthy exchange he had with the Englishman John Gardiner in 1886 after the latter referred to Black Bahamians as "lazy and good for nothing".
+He also supported Caribbean integration, promoting the idea of federating the West Indies and charting their own path to prosperity.
+He was a strong supporter of the Empire but believed in the Self Governance of the British West Indies as a federal province within the Empire.

 James Carmichael Smith was among the earliest Bahamians to express Pan African views.
 In a speech, he gave on 1 August 1887, he focused on the importance of Africa as a central point in which all Black people should unify in the cause of its development: "let us endeavour to become more and more united, and let the children of Africa throughout the Western Hemisphere remember Fatherland or Motherland, let them remember Africa".
 Continuing this idea he said: "Let us use Africa as the unifying point, and attempt to organize the League of Africa, which should aim to include every human being having a drop of African blood in his veins of which he is not ashamed".
 He continues: "a league which, after inheriting the blessings of the latest civilization, would undertake the task of carrying or sending those blessings to the people of Africa by the hands of her own children; which would endeavour to teach the unenlightened people of Africa all the arts and manners of civilization, and so fit them to become citizens of free and independent nationalities.
 This is the special, the high duty of the enlightened children of Africa."

+Views on Caribbean integration

 Smith was among the earliest in the Caribbean to express Afro-Caribbean leftism.
-In 1892 he published The Distribution Of The Produce.
-A book that criticized the wage competitive system and promoted a wage co-operative system through profit-sharing.
+In 1892, he published The Distribution Of The Produce, a book that criticized the wage competitive system and promoted a wage co-operative system through profit-sharing.
 He believed the former gave power to one class of people over the other and argued that civilization should be moving in the direction of equality.
-He published more works in the early 1900s promoting Market Socialism: "Money and profit-sharing; or, The double standard money system" in 1908 and "Abundance and hard times" in 1908, just to name a few.
+He published more works in the early 1900s promoting market socialism: "Money and profit-sharing; or, The double standard money system" in 1908 and "Abundance and hard times" in 1908, just to name a few.
 His views were Egalitarian and predate similar views held by the Trinidadian, C. L. R. James.

-Later life
+Later life and death

+Smith married in 1893 and he and his wife had a daughter.

-Smith retired to Jersey from Sierra Leone in 1914.
-He subsequently moved to London, married, and had a daughter.
+In 1914, Smith retired to Jersey from Sierra Leone.
+He subsequently moved to London, where he died in 1919.